Guide to Down Payment Assistance in All 50 States

 Nebraska Down Payment Assistance

 In Nebraska, the Nebraska Investment Finance Authority offers various loan programs for homebuyers -- from military home programs to tax recapture schemes.
-The Homebuyer Assistance (HBA) program is available to potential homeowners who can find at least $1,000 of their own money toward the transaction.
+The Homebuyer Assistance (HBA) program offers up to 5% of the purchase price in a 10-year second mortgage with a 1% interest rate.

 Nevada Down Payment Assistance

 Nevada runs a generous Home Is Possible Program.
-Established in 2014, it offers up to 5% of the home loan value (subject to buyer's eligibility).
-Buyers can use the money for down payment or closing costs.
-Best of all, it is forgivable after three years, providing you remain in your home and don't sell or refinance during that time.
+Established in 2014, it offers up to 5% of the Loan value (subject to buyer's eligibility) that can be used for down payment or closing costs - and you don't even need to be a first-time buyer.

 New Hampshire Down Payment Assistance